Couple Goals: What Animals Can Teach Us About Staying Together

 Sandhill Cranes

-Many bird species mate for life, including sandhill cranes.
+Many bird species partner for life, including sandhill cranes.
 You might get a goodnight heart-kiss emoji from your S.O., but these pairs profess their love for each other to the world by making sweet calls in unison.

 Two Sandhill Cranes in the Marsh